 It's a beautiful sunny day in spring or fall, and you're compelled to open the windows in your home to let that delicious, fresh air into your home.
 It can only be a good thing, right?
 If you are one of the estimated 36 million people in the United States who suffer from seasonal allergies, this can be the worst thing you can do at that moment in time.
 Pollen allergies are common, also known as “hay fever” as well as allergies to the mold spores that can run rampant in spring and fall.

 Outdoor allergies can be hard to avoid, especially if you have a more severe reaction to pollens and molds.
 Sometimes taking allergy medications, either prescribed or over the counter, can be your only relief.
-When allergies are bad, they can interfere with your job, your hobbies, pleasures and how much sleep you get at night.
+When allergies are severe, they can interfere with your job, your hobbies, pleasures and how much sleep you get at night.

 For whatever reason, you might also have the problem of needing to be in a space where there are indoor allergies, such as cat and dog dander.
 Perhaps you are house sitting and pet sitting for a friend?
-In this case, you can definitely take an allergy medicine so you can assist your friend the way you would like without letting your allergy get in your way.
+In this case, you can take an allergy medicine so you can assist your friend the way you would like without letting your allergy get in your way.

-Allergies themselves, or the causes of them, are actually harmless.
+Allergies themselves, or the causes of them, are harmless.
 Your immune system, however, seems to the think otherwise.
 When our bodies detect something that it thinks it needs to fight off, it releases a chemical called histamine.
 If you have a chronic lung disease like COPD or asthma, the mucus can drain into our lungs and cause an exacerbation.
-This would be the most important reason to take an allergy medicine.
+This would be the most important reason to take allergy medicine.

 Here are the different active ingredients in allergy medicines and what they do.

-Decongestants.
-These are phenylephrine, pseudoephedrine, oxymetazoline and synephrine.
+Decongestants: These are phenylephrine, pseudoephedrine, oxymetazoline, and synephrine.
 What they do is relieve a stuffy nose by constricting the blood vessels in the nose, which have been swollen and irritated.
 If you have high blood pressure, glaucoma, thyroid problems or diabetes, it might be dangerous for you to take something with decongestants.
 Common OTC medications that contain decongestants are Benadryl and Afrin.

-Antihistamines.
-Medicines containing antihistamines counter the production of histamines, which prevents the symptoms of allergies.
-You are better off paying more for certain second generation antihistamines that will not cause drowsiness, such as Claritin, Allegra and Zyrtec.
+Antihistamines: Medicines containing antihistamines counter the production of histamines, which prevents the symptoms of allergies.
+You are better off paying more for certain second-generation antihistamines that will not cause drowsiness, such as Claritin, Allegra, and Zyrtec.
 Allergy medications usually have a combination of decongestant and antihistamine ingredients.